Wednesday, October 12, 2016

 "The most difficult, the most delicate, the most interesting, and a very worthwhile job is that of making people laugh." - Raymond Griffith

-Nice features of the Paramount comedies of the 1920s are the opening credits.
+Nice features of the Paramount comedies of the 1920s include the opening credits.
 There's a lot to look at with the title - here, the now-forgotten Raymond Griffith gets a full star credit, the Paramount Logo is re-established, the location of the production is confirmed (here, the West Coast, vs the East coast, where productions tended to pull talent from New York), B. P. "Bud" Schulberg is at the helm, and the sinister eyes seemingly as an afterthought, (one could wonder if the original production was misinterpreted as something far more dramatic by the title artist, or that by 1926 the image was such a cliche that it foretold a tongue-in-cheek adventure?).

 Here is where things quickly became interesting - by 1926, Robert Benchley was an established critic for Vanity Fair and had three volumes of essays to his credit.
 His "Treasurer's Report" had been a Broadway staple for some time and Jesse Lasky approached him to write screenplays.
 Not much seemed to come of this arrangement, but for You'd Be Surprised and two other Paramount films he did create the text for the title cards.
 This predates his own film appearances in The Treasurer's Report and Sex Live of the Polyp by two years.